 Types of birds that are most familiar in rookeries include:

 Several types of corvids, including oropendulas, rooks, and different crows, also nest in rookeries.

 In addition to birds, the nesting colonies of seals, sea lions, and some turtle species can also be called rookeries.

 Problems With Rookeries

 Rookeries may have several benefits for birds, but they can cause problems for humans.
-When a large rookery is near a neighborhood, the noise and mess from feces and molting down from hundreds of birds can be problematic and controversial.
+When a large rookery is near a neighborhood, the noise and mess from feces and molting down from hundreds of young birds can be problematic and controversial.
 Similarly, many piscivorous birds feeding in a small area near an active rookery can be upsetting for local commercial fishing operations or tourist fishing organizations.
-Birds that nest in rookeries will return to the same nesting site for many years, so the size of the rookery will grow and any problems will also get larger year after year.
+Birds that nest in rookeries will return to the same nesting site for many years, so the size of the rookery will grow and any problems may also get larger year after year.

 Because nesting birds are protected under different laws and legislation such as the Federal Migratory Bird Treaty Act, it is illegal to disturb the nests or harm the eggs, chicks, or adult birds.
 In cases where a rookery is causing an extreme problem, local wildlife officials may be consulted to evaluate the situation and suggest appropriate action to encourage the birds to nest elsewhere.
 If the rookery is new and resources are available, officials may even attempt to relocate nests.
 These actions should not be taken by unauthorized individuals, however, and anyone interfering with a rookery can face severe penalties including fines, jail time, and other repercussions.